-Prior to EuroHealthNet, Maria completed a PhD in Health Promotion at Staffordshire University (UK, May 2017).
-Her PhD aimed to study how individual- and community- ‘real world’ health promotion programmes can complement each other to empower participants and help tackle health inequalities.
-A qualitative methodological approach was implemented.
-Maria also acted then as the research lead of the evaluation study of a bottom-up community engagement project.
+Prior to her position at EuroHealthNet, Maria completed a PhD in Health Promotion from Staffordshire University (UK) in February 2017.
+Her PhD aimed to study how individual- (a ‘top-down’ behavioural change programme) and community- (a ‘bottom-up’ community engagement programme) ‘real world’ health promotion programmes can complement each other to empower participants and help tackle health inequalities.
+The main research question – how is empowerment experienced (if at all) by individuals attending the above programmes – was addressed by applying the Grounded Theory Method, a qualitative methodological approach.
+Maria also acted then as the research lead of the evaluation study of the ‘bottom-up’ community engagement programme.

 Maria also worked in the research area of physical activity and health promotion for over 7 years in several UK organisations (e.g., Liverpool John Moores University).
 She has a background in Sport Sciences (Physical Education teacher (Two Bachelor's Degrees: Primary School and Secondary School) and Sport Management (Master's degree).